YumaNuma/WNHSSU/README.md

 # Event System for Stage Crews
   This system allows Crew Chief to create an event, allow Crew Members to sign up for events, and see an up-to-date list of events all from a mobile device or PC!
   The frontend is semi-mobile friendly, but all features 100% work on both mobile and PC.

-  **jeebsuz someone please refactor this.**

-  *FOR WILLIAMSVILLE NORTH HIGH SCHOOL THERE IS A DIFFERENT PRIVATE VERSION WITH DIFFERENT SECURITY SETTINGS FOR MORE SECURE USAGE*

   **IT IS DEPENDANT ON YOU TO SECURE THE SYSTEM IN A WAY THAT IS APPROPRIATE TO YOUR SCHOOL.
-ONLY "SECURITY" THIS THING HAS THAT I'VE UPLOADED TO GITHUB IS CAPTCHA, AND PASSWORD HASHES.**
+ONLY "SECURITY" THIS THING HAS THAT I'VE UPLOADED TO GITHUB IS CAPTCHA, AND PASSWORD HASHES IN WHICH YOU MUST PROVIDE THE API KEYS FOR.**

 ## How to Use: